 Coming with its fine-tuned ride and handling strengths, is a very driver-friendly interior with easy to see and use controls.
 However, the downside is the interior build materials look and feel cheaper than the Grand Prix's European competitors, despite some improvements in its later years.

-Prices of used models are also very attractive, primarily because Pontiac was closed down during the financial crisis and there have been parts and service fears.
-But this is unfounded in our opinion and has been a non-issue.
-Let's face it.
-Pontiac was produced by General Motors and they want Pontiac owners to eventually buy their other brands.
-No way are they going to leave them out to dry.
-And of course, there's money to be made in parts and service.
+Prices of used models are also very attractive, primarily because Pontiac was closed down during the financial crisis and there were parts and service fears.
+But this has been a non-issue. service.

 The last-generation Grand Prix was produced for the 2004 through 2008 model years.
 Compared to its predecessor, this version offered improved engines, better handling, an improved ride quality and an upgraded interior with large gauges.
 This era also marked the end of the coupe body style, leaving just the sedan.